Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Appendix

-As seen before, excitatory neurons are organized in a circular pattern, with connection weights between neurons determined by a distance-weighted function mimicking the synaptic connection of biological neurons, as shown in Fig.\ref{im:RA_RNN_implementation} is the structured connectivity of the RNN, which mimics the circular topology of biological ring attractors.
+As seen before, excitatory neurons are organized in a circular pattern, with connection weights between neurons determined by a distance-weighted function mimicking the synaptic connection of biological neurons.
+Fig.~\ref{im:RA_RNN_implementation} illustrates the structured connectivity of the RNN, which mimics the circular topology of biological ring attractors.